Skip to content

 • Applying for First Cyclones without understanding it replaces the automatic merit

 First Cyclones Scholarship recipients are NOT eligible for Loyal Scholar, Forever Scholar, True Scholar, Academic Achievement Award, GWC Carver, Generations Award, Expedition/Exploration awards, Science Bound Tuition, or the ISU Grant.
-The full-tuition value is typically larger than what the automatics would have paid, but model both scenarios — for a high-stat student who would have earned $12,000/yr Loyal + $12,000/yr Academic Achievement on top, the swap can be a wash.
+The full-tuition value is typically larger than what the automatics would have paid, but model both scenarios.
+For a high-stat student who would have earned $12,000/yr Loyal + $12,000/yr Academic Achievement on top, the swap can be a wash.

 • Establishing Iowa residency mid-program and assuming the merit follows